Thank you for supporting a rider owned and built company!

 2. Load bikes with least amount of handle bar rise (upward curvature) first.

-3. Wrap the cord OVER the bars and into the slot on the hook.
-Stay between the “goal posts” of the hooks.
+3. Wrap the cord OVER the bars (not the stem) and into the slot on the hook.
 The ball should touch the slot, not the knot.
 You can double wrap over thin bmx style cross bars or re-tie the knots shorter.

 4. Adjust bungee cords so they are tight over the bars and tires.
 How to tie overhand knot.